primeroIMS/primero/doc/dao/Managing Git & Formatting PRs.md

 If your contribution is not ready, but you need a place to discuss the changes you are making, you can make a pull request, and mark it as a draft.

+Over time, as code is merged into Primero whilst your PR is pending, your PR will become stale.
+You should periodically merge in the most recent changes on the develop branch to ensure that there are no conflicts and that your code remains up-to-date. **You must always merge upstream changes, do not rebase.**

 # Pull Request Checklist

 If all of the following are not true, it is unlikely that the proposed PR will be accepted.
 With prior agreement from the Primero development team, it is possible to waive some of these requirements, but this agreement should be sought before embarking on a new feature.